GOSCHEN/goschen.github.io/README.md

 ## My personal website

 This is the first serious approach of hacking a website for myself.
-I often started a draft but never really finished or found usefull ideas.
+I often started a draft but never really finished or found useful ideas.

 ### What is planned to be displayed here?
 1. A short presentation of myself